Sign up

 $ react-native run-android

-Step 3: Push Notification Dependency
+Step 3: Create the Push Notification Dependency

 For npm: